vikas122112/speech_to_text/readme.md

 ---
 🧠 Tech Stack
-Python 🐍
+Python 🐍,
-speech_recognition for transcription
+speech_recognition for transcription,
-pyaudio for microphone input
+pyaudio for microphone input,
 Google Web Speech API

 🙌 Author
 Vikas
-🎓 B.Tech CSE Student
+🎓 B.Tech CSE Student,
 💡 Passionate about Python, AI, and automation

 📬 Contact
 If you found this project helpful, feel free to connect or contribute!